razvanbucoveanu/POLARES/README.md

 assumes the lepton mass to be negligibly small compared with the momentum transfer.
 This approximation may not be valid for muon scattering at low energies.

-For more details about the program and instructions on how to install and use please consult the manual found in the /doc folder.
+For more details about the program and instructions on how to install and use it please consult the manual found in the /doc folder.